Code of ethics

 2. Participate as a Judge, Coach, Athlete or Administrator in any activity where that Judge, Coach or Athlete is inadequately prepared, unable to participate, or fails to participate to the best of his, or her, ability.

-3. Engage in behavior, which is so disorderly or inappropriate enought to interfere with the orderly conduct of the activity or the participation of the other members in, or the enjoyment of the activity.
+3. Engage in behavior, which is so disorderly or inappropriate enough to interfere with the orderly conduct of the activity or the participation of the other members in, or the enjoyment of the activity.

 C. Loyalty